zachmolony/wabiyoStore/README.md

-# Wabiyo Clothing Store
+# Wabiyo Site

-Clothing store for creative collective wabiyo.
+Website and clothing store for creative collective wabiyo.

-The store is a dungeon platformer game, coded in javascript using p5.js, where the customer plays the game to choose their item and put it in their basket.
+The store is a dungeon platformer game, coded in javascript using p5.js, where the customer plays the game to obtain their item and put it in their basket.

-Currently still under development.
+Currently under development.